|The Relationship Between Temperament and Primary Dysmenorrhea From Persian Medicine Point of View|

 5Department of Midwifery, Tabriz Branch, Islamic Azad University, Tabriz, Iran

-Objectives: Persian Medicine (PM) encompasses the fields of preventive medicine, disease control and treatment.
-PM believes in the existence of Cold and Hot natures in humans (Mizaj).
-A person's temperament is mostly related to recognizing the most appropriate diet and way of life to promote health.
-This study was carried out to examine the correlation of uterine temperament and primary dysmenorrhea.
+Objectives: Persian medicine (PM) encompasses preventive medicine, as well as disease control and treatment fields.
+PM believes in the existence of cold and hot natures in humans (Mizaj).
+A person›s temperament is mostly related to the recognition of the most appropriate diet and way of life in order to promote health.
+Accordingly, the present study aimed to examine the correlation between uterine temperament and primary dysmenorrhea.

-Materials and Methods: The present research is a cross sectional (descriptive correlation) study conducted on 105 students living in the dormitories of Tabriz University of Medical Sciences within the age range of 18 to 35 years old for 3 months in 2017.
-The sampling method was randomization.
-Data analysis was done by SPSS software (version 24), through Chi-square, biserial rb, and Mann-Whitney tests.
+Materials and Methods: This research which is a cross-sectional descriptive-correlational study was conducted on 105 students within the age range of 18 to 35 years old who lived in dormitories of Tabriz University of Medical Sciences for 3 months during 2017.
+These students were selected by random sampling technique.
+Data were analyzed using the SPSS software, version 24 by the chi-square, biserial rb, and Mann-Whitney tests.

-Results: The frequency of cold-dry temperament in patients with dysmenorrhea was higher than other temperaments (26.2%).
-No significant correlation was found between the intensity of pain and body temperament (P= 0.421) or between the intensity of pain and uterine temperament (P=0.508).
-There was a meaningful relationship between the duration of pain and body temperament (P=0.049) and between the duration of pain and uterine temperament (P=0.027).
+Results: The frequency of cold-dry temperament in patients with dysmenorrhea was higher than that of other temperaments (26.2 %).
+In addition, no significant correlation was found between the intensity of pain and body temperament (P = 0.421) or between the intensity of pain and uterine temperament (P = 0.508).
+However, there was a meaningful relationship between the duration of pain and body temperament (P = 0.049) and between the duration of pain and uterine temperament (P = 0.027).

-Conclusion: The duration of menstrual pain in patients with cold temperament is longer compared to that in patients with hot temperament.
-Adherence to traditional Iranian medicine recommendations, in dealing with cold temperament, can be effective in reducing the duration of pain in these patients.
+Conclusions: Generally, the duration of menstrual pain was longer in patients with cold temperament compared to those with hot temperament.
+Accordingly, adherence to traditional Iranian medicine recommendations in dealing with cold temperament can be effective in reducing the duration of pain in these patients.

 Cite By, Google Scholar